giolandicho/codecamp/hw10/README.md

 You must also add CSS to make it look good!

+Lastly, create a Readme for your project.
+Let people know how it works and what you did.
+[This](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is the Readme cheatsheet I use.

 When you are all done, make sure the final code is on Github.
 Deploy to Netlify.